 HOW TO GET THERE

 By bus – Tavernola Bergamasca is serviced by the company Bergamo Trasporti .
-Rout E, C40a, C40b – timetable on: Bergamo Trasporti
+Rout E, C40a, C40b – Info and timetable: Bergamo Trasporti

 By boat – Tavernola Bergamasca is reachable also by boat.
 In winter, only one morning boat ride.
 Info: Navigazione Lago d’Iseo